-Pantavisor Linux comes installed with Pantabox that allows you to configure, install and update your apps, the kernel and even the Pantavisor itself.
-This guide describes how to flash and boot an embedded device with Pantavisor Linux and run Pantabox.
+Pantavisor Linux comes installed with Pantabox which provides all of the tools to configure, install and manage your apps and even the kernel.
+In this guide, you’ll learn how to flash and boot an embedded device with Pantavisor Linux and then run Pantabox to configure your device and any apps running on it.
 You’ll then download and install the Home Assistant, an open source home automation platform from the Pantacor One Marketplace and display it in your browser.

 After completing this guide, you may want to try Configuring and Installing Apps from Docker Hub where we dive a little deeper and describe how to use configuration overlays and a number of other features of Pantavisor Linux.